 Why 25 minutes timer technique might not be for you:

 - Time constraints: If your workday is too unpredictable, it may be hard to dedicate undivided attention to each interval.
 Each person works differently so a technique that works for everyone is not possible.
-Even If it is a well-known technique such as Pomodoro.
+Even If the technique you choose is a well-known such as Pomodoro.

 -It is hard to return after you take a break from it: 25 minute timer is a great technique but it has one flaw.
 Once you stop doing it and want to start again it is hard to return to that productive zone.

 The Pomodoro Method offers a disciplined and concentrated approach to work that can assist to eliminate distractions and enhance productivity, making it a useful tool for those with ADHD (Attention Deficit Hyperactivity Disorder).